How do you prepare yourself for a healthy pregnancy?

 It is important to take a

 diet balanced in calories, carbohydrates, proteins and fibres.

 Folic acid is a type of vitamin B that is needed for the formation of blood cells and the development of baby’s nervous system.
 It has been shown to reduce the chance of a baby having neural tube defects (spinal cord and brain abnormalities) (Figure 1.2).
-A simple way is to take a folic acid supplement of 5 mg at least three months before conception and continue for the first 12 weeks of pregnancy.
+A simple way is to take a folic acid supplement of at least 400mcg once a day from three months before conception till the first 12 weeks of pregnancy.
 Folic acid capsules are sold at your local pharmacy.
 Some women may require higher doses of folic acid of up to 5mg a day (e.g. women with diabetes, BMI 30 or more, or if they are on certain anti-seizure medications etc).
 Do speak to your doctor for more advice on the appropriate dosage.

 gynaecologist to discuss: